Graduate visas Further information about Graduate visas

 Read more information about Graduate visas and what you can and cannot do on a Graduate visa.

-Your two or three years of permission to stay in the UK under the Graduate route will start on the date that your application is granted.
-This means that it can overlap with the time remaining on your Student visa.
+If your application is successful, then your Graduate visa will start on the date that you receive the decision.
+This means that the start date of the Graduate visa can overlap with the time remaining on your Student visa.

 Work restrictions